 Please read the following guidelines carefully before completing the application form.

-The Community Enhancement Programme (CEP) provides funding to community groups across Ireland to enhance facilities in areas of disadvantage.
+The Community Support Fund (CSF) provides funding to support community groups across Ireland.

-The CEP is funded by the Department of Rural and Community Development (the Department) and administered by the Local Community Development Committees (LCDCs) in each Local Authority area.
+The CSF is funded by the Department of Rural and Community Development (the Department) and administered by the Local Community Development Committees (LCDCs) in each Local Authority area.

 The Department provides funding to each Local Authority (LA) area and the LCDCs then administer this funding locally to ensure funding is targeted appropriately towards addressing disadvantage in the areas that need it most.

-It is important to note that other agencies and departments also invest in disadvantaged areas.
-The CEP will operate in a complementary manner to add value to other front-line schemes and programmes being operated in communities.
+It is important to note that other agencies and departments also invest in disadvantaged areas1.
+The CSF will operate in a complementary manner to add value to other front-line schemes and programmes being operated in communities.